django-cms/djangocms-frontend/docs/source/reference/management-commands.rst

     Renames a plugin type in the database.
 This is useful when a plugin has been replaced by a new one and existing instances need to be reassigned.
-This comand is intended for djangocms-frontend plugins which share the same plugin model (:class:`AbstractFrontendUIItem`).
+This comand is intended for djangocms-frontend plugins which share the same plugin model (:class:`FrontendUIItem`).
 Hence, model instances are not created, so only apply this command to non-frontend plugins if you know what you're doing.

     It takes two positional arguments: